Adequate support during the interview

-In a recent judgment, the Council of State confirmed that the State Secretary should have investigated appropriate forms of information gathering, taking into account the medical history of the asylum seeker.
-The file showed that the asylum seeker could not be interviewed by the IND for medical reasons, which should have led the State Secretary to involve the Medical Advice Office (Bureau Medische Advisering).
-The State Secretary could not fulfil its obligations simply asking the asylum seeker to demonstrate his need for international protection in an alternative manner.
+In a 2020 judgment, the Council of State confirmed that the Secretary of State should have investigated appropriate forms of information gathering, taking into account the medical history of the asylum seeker.
+The file showed that the asylum seeker could not be interviewed by the IND for medical reasons, which should have led the Secretary of State to involve the Medical Advice Office (Bureau Medische Advisering).
+The Secretary of State could not fulfil its obligations simply asking the asylum seeker to demonstrate his need for international protection in an alternative manner.

 Exemption from special procedures